Starting The Garden Early With My Indoor Greenhouse Setup

 Lighting For My Seeds

-When my seeds have been planted in their little pots I give my little newly-planted seeds a sprinkle of water.
+When my seeds have been planted in their little pots I give them a sprinkle of water.
 I place the pots inside the clear tote, sealing the lid.

 Then I place the tote close to a sunny south-facing window and wait.
 The lidded tote will give a nice, moist atmosphere for my seedlings to grow.

 NOTE: Even though this window gets lots of sunshine during winter months, my little seedlings sometimes become ‘leggy’.
-So I’ve purchased a small clip-on *grow light from Amazon, although I see you can order online *Clip-On Grow Lights at WalMart as well.
-We’ll see if that offers an even better start for my seedlings by giving them even more light to grow strong.
+So I’ve purchased a small clip-on *grow light from Amazon

 Clip-on grow light to help seeds get a healthy start as seedlings. #TexasHomesteader